Web Analytics Made Easy - StatCounter

 This post explores the mysterious world of meteorites.
 Meteorite origin, composition, value, and sensitivity to metal detectors are highlighted.
 In addition, preliminary meteorite identification tips for use in the field are presented, as are links to supplementary research sources.

 Yes, metal detectors, using the All-Metals search mode, can detect most meteorites.
 And, surprisingly, even though meteorites are coveted, highly valuable commodities (some astonishingly more valuable than gold), most metal detectorists cannot distinguish them from common Earth rocks.
 In fact, many mistake meteorites for ordinary *hot rocks and thoughtlessly kick them aside as if they were rubbish.
-In doing so, many rare and precious discoveries have been missed. [continue reading…]
+In doing so, rare, precious discoveries have been passed over. [continue reading…]

 Back in the late 70s and early 80s, before I began to metal detect, I sniped for gold in the waters of creeks and rivers.
 Sniping, simply put, is a method/art used worldwide by gold miners to home in on and recover concentrations of gold from caches (usually small), both in wet and dry environments.